andreguipeil/docker-php-postgres-nginx-env/README.md

-# Docker env for symfony applications
+# Docker env for php applications
-Welcome to the mini structure for laravel/postgres/nginx applications.
+Welcome to the mini structure for laravel/symfony/postgres/nginx applications.

-This project contains the docker structure to create new project in laravel.
+This project contains the docker structure to create new project in laravel/symfony.

 ### step 1
 ```